Local Interaction Autoregressive Model for High Dimension Time Series Data: Introduction

 While we can always resort to the well-studied vector time series analysis through vectorization, this would lead to a problem of a significantly larger size and introduce many redundant parameters.
 Recent studies, such as the factor autoregressive model \citep{chen2022factor, chen2023statistical}, have addressed this issue, but the resulting parameters often lack clear interpretability.
 Additionally, the vectorization destroys the spatial information that is crucial in geophysics and environmental science.
 To address these challenges, several methods based on autoregressive (AR) structures specifically designed for matrix/tensor time series have been developed.
 For instance, \cite{chen2021autoregressive} proposed the following matrix autoregressive (MAR) model with a bilinear form: $\X_t = \A\X_{t-1}\B^\top + \E_t$, where $\X_t$ is the $M\times N$ matrix.
 Bayesian method has also been proposed for variable selection in high-dimensional matrix autoregressive models \citep{celani2024bayesian}.
 Subsequently, \cite{sun2023matrix} incorporated vector-valued time series data into the matrix autoregression model.
 However, tensor time series remains a less explored area. \cite{li2021multi} proposed a multi-linear form for tensor time series as a generalization of the matrix case.
 Despite these advancements, none of these approaches fully leverage the spatial dependency in the AR coefficient matrices.
 In contrast, \cite{hsu2021matrix,jiang2024regularized} took spatial dependency into account by assuming $\A$ and $\B$ to be banded matrices, which significantly decreases the number of parameters.
+Related rank-$R$ matrix autoregressive structures for spatio-temporal data were further considered by \cite{hsu2024rank}.

 Although MAR \citep{chen2021autoregressive} reduces the number of parameters compared with vectorization, and the MAR-ST (spatio-temporal) model \citep{hsu2021matrix} and banded MAR \citep{jiang2024regularized} further exploits spatial structures for matrix time series, computational cost remains a significant challenge for high-dimensional data.
 This high cost is largely because their algorithms are inherently iterative, a requirement that stems directly from the model assumptions being bilinear in the parameters.
 Additionally, their model's underlying constraints can be overly stringent.
 Specifically, the MAR model can be understood as performing $MN$ low-rank matrix regressions, necessitating that the coefficient matrices have a rank of 1 and share identical column subspaces across rows and identical row subspaces across columns.
 While this structure is manageable for the MAR model due to its adequate number of parameters, it becomes excessively restrictive when banded structures are simultaneously imposed.